Mapepire-IBMi/samples/java/simple-app/README.md

     java -jar simple-app-1.0-SNAPSHOT-jar-with-dependencies.jar <demo-type>
     ```

-    Replace `<demo-type>` in the above command with one of the demo types listed below.
+    Replace `<demo-type>` in the above command with one of the demo types below:

     | Demo Type             | Description                                          |
     | --------------------- | ---------------------------------------------------- |